backstage/backstage/.changeset/funny-cars-jump.md

 '@backstage/plugin-app-backend': patch
 ---

-Extract path utilities from `backend-common` to the `backend-plugin-api` package.
+Move path utilities from `backend-common` to the `backend-plugin-api` package.